 You will be re-assessed in eight weeks' time (earlier if necessary) either at an oxygen clinic or at home.
-The doctor or nurse will ask you some questions and will undertake a test.
+The doctor or nurse will ask you some questions and will carry out a blood test.

 A small blood sample is taken from your earlobe or finger, by using a lancet - mild discomfort may be experienced and occasionally a small bruise may develop.
 This blood is used to assess your oxygen and carbon dioxide levels.